In 2019 so far we’ve awarded:

 Accreditation lasts for 2 years after which a re-assessment of all the standards takes place.
 Subsequently re-assessments take place every 1-5 years depending on how well the facility is deemed to be maintaining the standards.

 Suspension occurs following the re-assessment of an accredited facility where care was found to be below the standard required.
-Suspension lasts up to 12 months and is to allow the facility to improve care prior to another re-assessment.
+This is to allow the facility to improve care prior to another re-assessment.

 A scheduled reassessment has not taken place due to significant issues within the facility for example; re-organisation, re-location or serious illness of a key member of staff or due to challenges with university curriculum re-validation cycles.